PoRa-dayo/NotITG-Enchantment-Noteskin-Workshop/README.md

 WORK IN PROGRESS
+# Testing
+These 6 variants have unique meshes, others just reuse one of these.
+Prioritize testing these 6:
+- Bright Cel Vibrant
+- Bright Gold
+- Bright Shadow
+- Bright Void
+- Default
+- Default Animated

 # Installation
 - Install the noteskin by copying the 4 folders inside Enchantment - NotITG Port, and inside your NotITG game folder, paste them in NoteSkins/dance.
 These contain the base default variants of the Enchantment noteskin.